Jewelry Care & Cleaning Tips

-Light and heat can affect a colored gemstone's durability and color.
+Light, heat and chemicals can affect a colored gemstone's durability and color.
 Excessive heat and sudden temperature changes may also fracture the gem.
 Heat can easily remove the natural moisture some gems need to retain their beauty.
 Pearls can dry out, crack and discolor.

-Elma Blint jewelry should be removed before diving into a chlorinated swimming pool, or before using household cleaners.
+EBJ jewelry should be removed before swimming in a chlorinated swimming pool, or before using household cleaners.
 Many cleaners contain ammonia, which is only safe for diamonds.
 Chlorine bleach, another common household solvent, can deteriorate gold alloys.

 Clean most colored gems with warm water, mild soap (no detergents), and a soft brush.
 A pulsed-water dental cleaning appliance and a soft, lint-free cloth can also be used.